 Aim 2A - Features.
 Building on an extensive set of amino acid sequence features, a database comprising the entire set of homology-modeled protein structures from yeast, and computational data mining, we will compile a comprehensive list of protein sequence and structure features associated with possible protein modification and subsequent degradation.
 The dataset will be genome-wide and can be extended as needed.

 Aim 2B - Model.
-We will integrate the computational (2A) and experimental (1A,B) data into a model that, using an algorithm called Stochastic Gradient Descent, learns for each experimentally observed proteins which sequence and structure features are predictive of (i) its change in degradation rate under oxidative stress, and (ii) the ubiquitination dependence of this change.
+We will integrate the computational (2A) and experimental (1A,B) data into a model that, using an algorithm called Regression Trees, learns for each experimentally observed proteins which sequence and structure features are predictive of (i) its change in degradation rate under oxidative stress, and (ii) the ubiquitination dependence of this change.
 The algorithm will extract sequence and structure features that are highly predictive across all proteins, and we will screen these for possible ubiquitination signals.
-Our preliminary results have shown that lysines are amongst the most predictive features.
+Our preliminary results have shown that lysines are among the most predictive features.

 Aim 2C - Validation.
 Using the model from aim 2B, we will predict the degradation behavior for proteins not observed in the primary datasets obtained in aim 1A,B. The model will predict if these proteins are degraded under oxidative stress, and if this degradation is likely dependent on K48-polyubiquitination.
 If both are the case, the most likely K48-ubiquitination site will be identified with the help of the most predictive features identified in aim 2B.
 Both the degradation of the entire protein, and the ubiquitination of a specific lysine-containing peptide, will be validated by targeted mass spectrometry experiments.
 Targeted mass spectrometry allows for higher sensitivity in protein and peptide detection, as well as more accurate quantification – but the approach is limited to tens to few hundreds of proteins.